 Janus Henderson Distributors

-Janus Henderson and Knowledge.
-Shared are trademarks of Janus Henderson Group plc or one of its subsidiary entities. © Janus Henderson Group plc.
+Janus Henderson is a trademark of Janus Henderson Group plc or one of its subsidiary entities. © Janus Henderson Group plc.

-The Janus Henderson Balanced Fund is a dynamic asset allocation strategy with the flexibility to defensively position ahead of market volatility while seeking strong risk-adjusted returns.
+This dynamic asset allocation strategy has the flexibility to defensively position ahead of market volatility while seeking strong risk-adjusted returns.
 The Fund’s asset allocations may vary between 35% and 65% equities depending on market conditions.
-Providing investors nearing retirement with the growth potential they need while adapting to changing markets is critical for this phase in their investment journey.
 As investors near retirement, we think it’s important to focus on both the preservation of capital and the potential for growth when investing.